I woke up to a wet, damp, rainy morning. Time for a good hot cup of coffee I always say.

 The silence was finally broken by the arrival of two very small birds, too large to be finches, not wild canaries, and just a little too small to be sparrows, they might be chickadee’s, and they did a bit of “chit, chit, chittering” between themselves and then in the distance the very muffled roar of the jets of a plane taking off from SFO airport.
 The earth and surrounding urban civilization was slowly waking up, and the coffee was ready.

-The dogs refused to do their business, at least for now, “Nos Mummy is tu wets” but they did eventually.
+“Nos Mummy is tu wets” but they did eventually.
 No one, not dog nor human can hold their bladder forever.

-Sis and I are not going today to do grocery shopping, it would be too insane with the shoppers, so we’ll do it tomorrow morning, not that we need much, just a few staples, milk, bread, cold cuts for sandwiches and such.
+and such.
 We had so much left overs from Thanksgiving for the weekend that we are doing good, even with all the food that we gave for people to take home.

 And so much that we froze to heat up, I think we're really good for the week, although I think Doyle may get a bit tired of Turkey sandwiches to take to work, even if there is cranberry spread on them.

+just remembered I need to put postage stamps on the list.
 Last night we stayed up to watch Svengoolie's presentation of "The Black Cat" 1934 with Karloff and Lugosi, perhaps one of the best Art Deco styled and Goth horror films I've ever watched, Karloff with that sibilant evil lisp and Lugosi giving one of the best monologue performances in the end as his character is dying, it is broken up in a way, and only runs just over an hour, as I understand it the Head Office was concerned about some of the scene's that would have really tied the movie up better but they insisted on having it re-filmed.
 But still in the Bright Art Deco sets, that sense of dark evil hanging over it.

 I'd have to say it was one of the better Horror films of the early 1930's difficult to re-capture.